Guide to Buying Vacation Rental Properties in Mexico (as an American)

 But if you’re thinking of buying a vacation home to rent out for extra cash, you should consider the full range of pros and cons before taking the plunge.

-The benefits of owning a vacation rental in Mexico
+The benefits of owning a vacation rental in Mexico as an American

 There are many advantages to owning investment properties.
 It’s why platforms like Airbnb and VRBO have gained exponential popularity over the last decade.
 It’s probably why you’re reading this article in the first place.